- Our top travel tips

 - Obey the law – don’t purchase, use or travel with illegal drugs.

-- Pack your luggage yourself so you know what you're carrying.
+- Pack and secure your luggage yourself so you know what you’re carrying.

 - Never carry anything into or out of another country for someone else.